mmaiza/faceter/README.md

   list do
     field :roles do
-      list do
-        wrap to: :role
+      list { fold to: :role }
     end

+    rename :emails, to: :contacts
   end

-    rename  :emails, to: :contacts end

   # Both `ungroup` and `group` work with arrays as a whole.
 You haven't